HappyChainDevs/happychain/README.md

 ## Development & Running Demos

 - `make {sdk,iframe,account,demos,ts,docs,contracts}.{build,clean,check,format}`
-  - This runs the specified command (after the dot) in a subset of packages.
+  - This runs the specified command (after the dot) in a subset of the packages.
   - `sdk`: all packages needed to build the sdk
   - `iframe`: all packages needed to build the iframe
   - `account`: sdk + iframe